Nissan pins revival hopes on 'foreigner with a Japanese face'

 Relations were further strained this year when Renault held abortive merger talks with Fiat Chrysler Automobiles.

-Nissan’s former China chief Jun Seki, who was seen seen as one of the top contenders for the CEO job, will be vice COO, the company said.
+Nissan’s former China chief Jun Seki, who was seen as one of the top contenders for the CEO job, will be vice COO, the company said.
 The three appointees will take up their positions by Jan.
 1.

 “All three are global citizens, attach importance to the alliance, and are motivated to speed decision making” Toyoda said.